gfreewind/LinuxDetails/README.md

 This project is used to investigate on the details of Linux programming.
 Every directory focuses on one topic.

+Becasue they are test codes, so I don't perform the delicated error handler.
+Just exit the process :))

+Every directory verifies one problem about Linux programing.
+You could check the codes and README.md in every dir to get the detail answer.

 #1. waitpid_sigchld_ignore:

 ## Question